Table of Contents

 When It Comes to Real-Time ACH, Things Are Getting Real

 On the global real-time payments front, the market was valued at $6.46 billion in 2018 and is expected to reach $46.7 billion by 2026, according to Verified Market Research.
 Real-time works out to a compound annual growth rate (CAGR) of 27.9 percent between 2019 and 2026.
-A study by ACI Worldwide pegs the number of real-time payment transactions processed in 2020 at 70.3 billion, up 31 percent from the previous year.
-The study also found that “with nearly two billion real-time payment transactions processed in 2020, North America will be the highest-growth region for transactions of this type by 2025.
+ACI Worldwide’s Prime Time for Real-Time report shows that global real-time payment transactions reached about 266.2 billion in 2023, representing a year-over-year growth of 42.2%.

 Several catalysts are driving real-time payment growth.
 Demand from consumers is one such catalyst.
 The authors of one study by JP Morgan noted that after using instant payment services, such as Zelle, consumers began to clamor for an equally quick and easy instant payment solution.
 Pressure to provide instant payment options is fast being exerted, with everyone from gig economy drivers to insurance claimants expecting real-time payouts, the study’s authors write.